barryclark/jekyll-now/README.md

 > You can add additional posts in the browser on GitHub.com too!
 Just hit the + icon in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

+## Local Development

+1. Clone down your fork `git clone git@github.com:yourusername/yourusername.github.io.git`
+2. Install Jekyll `gem install jekyll`
+3. Install plug-ins that we use `gem install jemoji jekyll-sitemap`
+4. Serve the site and watch for markup/sass changes `jekyll serve --watch`
+5. View your website at http://0.0.0.0:4000
+6. Commit any changes and push everything to the master branch of your GitHub user repository.
+GitHub Pages will then rebuild and serve your website.

 ## Moar!